yogesh-sindam/Kubernetes-DailyEvolve/README.md

 `-secretRef` use secret key from secret to and mention in container running inside the pod

-`configMapRef` use from configmap to and mention in container running inside the pod
+`configMapRef` use from configmap to and mention in container running inside the pod.